Where Do We Poop? City-Wide Simulation of Defecation Behavior for Wastewater-Based Epidemiology: Methodology

 \subsubsection{State Progression and Timing.}

 The transmission of disease in the simulation follows a realistic, probabilistic process driven by direct agent interactions.
 At the start of the simulation, a predefined number of agents are initialized as infectious to seed the outbreak, while all others begin in the susceptible state.
 Agents in the \textit{Susceptible} state behave normally and do not contribute to pathogen shedding.
 As the simulation progresses, when a susceptible agent encounters an infectious one, the simulation model evaluates whether transmission can occur based on a series of probabilistic checks that govern infection likelihood and spread capacity.
 To prevent uncontrolled outbreaks, each infectious agent is assigned a predefined infection limit that caps the number of individuals it can infect during its infectious period.
-If the agent has remaining capacity to transmit the disease, a random transmission probability is drawn from a uniform distribution to determine whether infection may occur.
-If this initial draw succeeds, the target (susceptible) agent then performs its own infection probability test, also sampled from a uniform distribution.
+If the agent has remaining capacity to transmit the disease, a random value is drawn from a uniform distribution and compared with the agent-specific transmission probability.
+If this initial draw succeeds, the susceptible target then undergoes a second probability check based on its agent-specific susceptibility.
 These probabilistic checks capture individual-level variability in both transmitting and contracting infection, reflecting real-world differences in immune response, behavior, and lifestyle.
 Finally, a global disease-specific infection rate is applied to determine whether transmission occurs.
 Infection takes place only when all these probabilistic conditions are satisfied, ensuring that disease spread remains both stochastic and biologically realistic.

 Once an agent becomes exposed, it remains in the \textit{Exposed} state for an individualized duration before transitioning to the \textit{Infectious} state.
 During the exposure period, the agent continues to move and interact with others but cannot yet transmit the disease.
 Each agent’s exposure duration is drawn from a global exposure threshold modulated by a smoothing factor that introduces slight variability across agents.
 After the exposure period ends, the agent becomes infectious and begins shedding pathogens into the system.
 This shedding activity contributes to the overall pathogen load in the simulated environment.
 After remaining infectious for its assigned period, the agent transitions to the \textit{Recovered} state, during which it temporarily gains immunity.
 Once the recovery period is completed, the agent returns to the \textit{Susceptible} state and can once again participate in future infection cycles.
 This cyclical process of infection, recovery, and susceptibility enables the simulation to capture realistic epidemic waves and long-term population dynamics.